joedissmeyer/knowledge/elastic-stack/curator/README.md

 ## Installation and architecture guidance

-It is a good idea to install Curator on an Elasticsearch monitoring cluster (USOR7PELKESX01.use.ucdp.net), or a master node, then run it via cron.
+It is a good idea to install Curator on an Elasticsearch monitoring cluster, or a master node, then run it via cron.

 An example `crontab` is provided in this directory for guidance.